1872 FA Cup final: Route to the final

-The Royal Engineers pictured in 1872.
-Back: Merriman, Ord, Marindin, Addison, Mitchell; Front: Hoskyns, Renny-Tailyour, Creswell, Goodwyn, Barker, Rich.
+Both semi-finals took place at London's Kennington Oval (pictured in 1891).

-Wanderers and Royal Engineers were among fifteen teams who entered the inaugural FA Cup competition, and both were allocated home matches in the first round.
-Wanderers were paired with Harrow Chequers, a team consisting of former pupils of Harrow School, and the Engineers were set to face Reigate Priory.
-Neither match actually took place, however, as in both cases the away team withdrew from the competition, sending the home team through to the next round on a walkover.
-In the second round, both teams played away matches and emerged victorious.
-Wanderers defeated Clapham Rovers 1–0 in December and the Engineers beat Hitchin 5–0 the following month.
+The random draw for the first round paired Wanderers with Harrow Chequers, a team consisting of former pupils of Harrow School, and Royal Engineers with Reigate Priory.
+Neither match took place, as both the Chequers and Reigate withdrew from the competition, sending their opponents through to the next round on a walkover.
+In the second round, Wanderers defeated Clapham Rovers 1–0 in December in a match which ended in near darkness after the start was delayed due to the late arrival of a number of players; the following month, Royal Engineers won 5-0 at London's Kennington Oval against Hitchin, who could only muster eight players.

-At the quarter-final stage, Wanderers drew 0–0 with Crystal Palace (not the current professional club of the same name).
-Rather than be made to replay the match, however, both teams were permitted to go through to the semi-finals under one of the competition's original rules, which stated that in the event of a drawn match the teams would either be made to play again or both progress to the next round, at the organising committee's discretion.
-The Engineers beat Hampstead Heathens 2–0.
-In the semi-finals Wanderers took on the leading Scottish club Queen's Park who, due to a combination of walkovers and byes, had reached this stage of the competition without actually playing a match.
-The rules of the competition stated that all matches from the semi-final stage onwards would take place at Kennington Oval in London and, after being held to a 0–0 draw, the Scottish club could not afford to make the lengthy trip from Glasgow a second time for a replay and withdrew from the competition, sending Wanderers into the final.
-The Engineers also drew their semi-final at the Oval 0–0, and beat Crystal Palace 3–0 in the replay.
+At the quarter-final stage, Wanderers drew 0–0 with Crystal Palace.
+Rather than be made to replay the match, both teams were permitted to go through to the semi-finals under one of the competition's original rules, which stated that in the event of a drawn match, the teams would either be made to play again or both progress to the next round at the organising committee's discretion.
+Royal Engineers beat Hampstead Heathens 2–0.

+In the semi-finals, Wanderers took on Queen's Park who, due to a combination of walkovers and byes, had reached this stage of the competition without actually playing a match.
+The rules of the competition stated that all matches from the semi-final stage onwards would take place at Kennington Oval and, after being held to a 0–0 draw, the Scottish club could not afford to make the lengthy trip from Glasgow a second time for a replay and withdrew from the competition, sending Wanderers into the final.
+An article published in Bell's Life in London after the final criticised the requirement for teams from so far afield to have to repeatedly travel to the capital, which put them at a severe disadvantage against London-based clubs.
+Wanderers thus reached the final having won only one match and scored only one goal in the four preceding rounds.
+The second semi-final, between Royal Engineers and Crystal Palace, also finished goalless; the military team won 3–0 in a replay.